raffaello-camoriano/industrial_robot_programming/readme.md

 ### Lab 3: Pick and Place

-Thegoal of LP3 is to help the class learn to write and execute PDL2 programs for pick- and-place handling tasks.
+The goal of Lab 3 is to help the class learn to write and execute PDL2 programs for pick- and-place handling tasks.
 Additionally, the use of priorities for program scheduling is explored.